 What kind of collaborations does Diaphonique support ?

-Diaphonique aims to foster cultural exchanges between France and the UK in the field of classical contemporary music.
-Your project must show strong partnerships and create links between the two countries by:
+Diaphonique aims to foster cultural exchanges between France, the UK and also Ireland in the field of classical contemporary music.
+Your project must show strong partnerships and create links between the three countries by:

 - Encouraging an artistic collaboration between artists and/or composers across the two sides of the Channel.

-- Involving new or existing works composed by British or French composers.
-Priority is given to music programmes including a commission to a French composer and a commission to a British composer.
+- Involving new or existing works composed by British, French or Irish composers.
+Music programmes including a commission to a French composer, a commission to a British composer and a commission to an Irish composer are particularly welcome.

-- Performing the project in France or in the UK.
-Projects taking place in both countries will be favored.
+- Performing the project in France, in the UK or in Ireland.
+Projects taking place in all countries are encouraged.

 Click here for examples of projects supported by Diaphonique